ryardley/pdsl/packages/pdsl/README.md

 `;
 ```

-With PDSL we can easily visualize the expected object structure and intent.
+With `pdsl` we can easily visualize the expected object structure and intent.

 ### Primitive matching